AlexMelw/demo-project/README.md

 # demo-project

-Demo on how to install git
+Demo on how to install and configure git